Yarlung Tsangpo: Kayak exploration

 Since the 1990s the Yarlung Tsangpo River has been the destination of a number of teams that engage in exploration and whitewater kayaking.
-The river has been called the "Everest of Rivers" because of the extreme conditions of the river.
+The river is noted for its extreme conditions.
 The first attempt to run was made in 1993 by a Japanese group who lost one member on the river.

 In October 1998, a kayaking expedition sponsored by the National Geographic Society attempted to navigate the Yarlung Tsangpo Grand Canyon.
 Troubled by unanticipated high water levels, the expedition ended in tragedy with the death of expert kayaker Doug Gordon.

-In January–February, 2002, an international group consisting of Scott Lindgren, Steve Fisher, Mike Abbott, Allan Ellard, Dustin Knapp, and Johnnie and Willie Kern, completed the first descent of the upper Tsangpo gorge section.
+In January–February 2002, an international group consisting of Scott Lindgren, Steve Fisher, Mike Abbott, Allan Ellard, Dustin Knapp, and Johnnie and Willie Kern, completed the first descent of the upper Tsangpo gorge section.

 Dams and hydropower projects

-In November 2020, the chairman of PowerChina announced the construction of a "super" dam on the Yarlung Zangbo which would be the world's largest hydroelectric project.
+In November 2020, the chairman of PowerChina announced the start of a hydroelectric project on the Yarlung Tsangpo which would be the world's largest.

+In December 2024, China approved the construction of the Medog Hydropower Station, intended to be the world's largest hydropower dam on the Yarlung Tsangpo; the project would cost about 1 trillion yuan ($127bn; £109.3bn).
+The project officially commenced construction on 19 July 2025.
+India and Bangladesh have raised concerns about the impact in their countries when the dam becomes operational after 2030.